W1ldPo1nter/django-queryable-properties/docs/filters.rst

 To avoid this, *django-queryable-properties* also offers a built-in way to spread the filter implementation across multiple functions or methods while assigning one or more lookups to each of them.
-This can also be useful for implementations that only support a single lookup as it will guarantee that the filter can only be called with this lookup, while a ``QueryablePropertyError`` will be raised for any other lookup.
+This can also be useful for implementations that only support a single lookup as it will guarantee that the filter can only be called with this lookup, while a :class:`queryable_properties.exceptions.QueryablePropertyError` will be raised for any other lookup.

 Let's assume that the implementation above should also support the ``lt`` and ``lte`` lookups.
 To achieve this with lookup-based filter functions using the decorator-based approach, the ``lookups`` argument of the